 Homemade Marinara Dipping Sauce anybody?

-When I say these are crazy addictive, I truly mean it.
+And when I say these are crazy addictive, I truly mean it.

 Gorgeously crispy on the outside, soft and salty on the inside, who can resist that!?
 Taking these photos was genuinely a nightmare, all I wanted to do was eat the darn things, not photograph them 😩